108th Air Refueling Squadron: Korean War Activation

 The unit was ordered to active service on 1 April 1951 as a result of the Korean War.
-The unit was initially assigned to Tactical Air Command at Langley AFB, Virginia.
+The unit was initially assigned to Tactical Air Command at Langley Air Force Base, Virginia.
 The wing moved to Bordeaux-Merignac Air Base, France with the first elements arriving in November 1951.
-The 126th BW was assigned to United States Air Forces in Europe.
-By 10 November, Bordeaux was considered an operational base and was assigned to the 12th Air Force.
+The 126th Wing was assigned to United States Air Forces in Europe.
+By 10 November, Bordeaux was considered an operational base and was assigned to the Twelfth Air Force.

-At Bordeaux, the 126th BW consisted of the 108th, 168th and 180th Bomb Squadrons (Light).
-The aircraft were marked by various color bands on the vertical stabilizer and rudder.
-Black/Yellow/Blue for the 108th; Black/Yellow/Red for the 168th, and Black/Yellow/Green for the 180th.
-It flew B-26's for training and maneuvers and stayed at Bordeaux AB until being transferred Laon AB, France on 25 May 1952 where it remained for the balance of the year.
+At Bordeaux, the 126th consisted of the 108th, 168th and 180th Bombardment Squadrons (Light).
+(Note: The aircraft were marked by various color bands on the vertical stabilizer and rudder.
+Black/Yellow/Blue for the 108th; Black/Yellow/Red for the 168th, and Black/Yellow/Green for the 180th).
+It flew B-26s for training and maneuvers and stayed at Bordeaux AB until being transferred to Laon-Couvron Air Base, France on 25 May 1952 where it remained for the balance of the year.